Tensor Networks Can Resolve Fermi Surfaces

-Systematically reducing $\frac{t_y}{t_x}$ to 1 and using GfPEPS solutions at higher anisotropies as an initial guess for simulations at a lower $\frac{t_y}{t_x}$, an optimized GfPEPS for the isotropic hopping model was obtained.
-The energy density error hereof as a function of both the geometric mean of the bond dimensions, $\sqrt{D_1 D_2}$, and the linear system size, $L=\sqrt{N}=N_1=N_2$, is displayed in Fig.\,\ref{pwave_conv}.
-The bottom panel shows that by increasing the system size and keeping $\sqrt{D_1 D_2}$ fixed, the energy error saturates, indicating that the thermodynamic limit is probed for the bond dimension under consideration.
-For the largest system size, this is the case for all the considered bond dimensions and the curve for $L=1000$ in the top panel can hence be interpreted as the energy density error as a function of $\sqrt{D_1 D_2}$ in the thermodynamic limit.
-Herein, (the onset of) a power-law improvement of the precision can clearly be discerned.
-We conclude that, just as in the 1d case, 2d models with 1d Fermi surfaces can (even in the thermodynamic limit) be approximated by PEPS with an arbitrary precision by increasing the bond dimension in a controlled way \footnote{An interesting difference between the 1d and the 2d case can also be noticed.
-Where Pirvu \textit{et al.}\:found a characteristic hump in the energy density error for intermediate system lengths in 1d critical systems \cite{pirvu}, these humps are completely absent in 2d.
-Note however that this could also be related to the Gaussian nature of the ansatz.}.
+GfPEPS were first optimized for point A where $\mu=0$ and the model reduces to spinless fermions hopping on a square lattice, exhibiting a one-dimensional Fermi surface that divides the Brillouin zone in a filled and a vacated half.
+The energy density errors as a function of both the geometric mean of the bond dimensions, $\sqrt{D_1 D_2}$, and the linear system size, $L=\sqrt{N}=N_1=N_2$, are displayed in Fig.\,\ref{pwave_convA}.
+The right panel shows that by increasing the system size and keeping $\sqrt{D_1 D_2}$ fixed, the energy error saturates, indicating that the thermodynamic limit is probed.
+For the largest system size, this is the case for all the considered bond dimensions and the curve for $L=1000$ in Fig.\,\ref{pwave_convA}(a) can hence be taken as the energy density error as a function of $\sqrt{D_1 D_2}$ in the thermodynamic limit.
+Herein, a power-law improvement of the precision can clearly be discerned.
+This curve was also copied in Fig.\,\ref{pwave_conv} where we compare it to results obtained in a similar way for the B and C points in the phase diagram.
+The B point was studied because the exact parity configuration of the target state cannot be reproduced by GfPEPS in this case due to the incommensurate filling.
+The GfPEPS will thus approximate singular behavior.
+However, as we used antiperiodic boundary conditions, this does not spoil the energy convergence study and Fig.\,\ref{pwave_conv} confirms that the energy precision increases according to the same power law as for the square lattice hopping model.
+We conclude that 2D models with 1D (and thus codimension one) Fermi surfaces can (even in the thermodynamic limit) be approximated by PEPS with an arbitrary precision by increasing the bond dimension in a controlled way.
+To solidify this claim even more, Fig.\,\ref{FS_conv} displays the occupation number $\langle n(\mathbf{k})\rangle = \langle a_\mathbf{k}^\dagger a_\mathbf{k}\rangle$ of the GfPEPS with the highest bond dimension, $(\chi_1,\chi_2)=(8,7)$, for point A and B, clearly showing that the Fermi surfaces are resolved successfully.
+In the bottom panels the filling profile along the diagonal of the Brillouin zone is compared for multiple bond dimensions, again demonstrating that by increasing the bond dimension, the sharp edges of the Fermi surface are reproduced to a good degree (see also Supplemental Material\cite{suppmat} for additional results).
+Point C, on the other hand, is interesting because in this case the criticality exists only in one $\mathbf{k}$ mode, essentially realizing a 0D Fermi surface with a linear dispersion around it, i.e., a Dirac cone.
+Optimizing GfPEPS at point C shows that energy precision again increases according to a power law.
+Just as in the 1D case the exponent of this power law is higher than in the A and B points.
+Indeed, the area law of entanglement is not violated in C.